 - SAS Joint Certificate in Business Analytics - Students are required to earn a total of 15 semester hours to complete the program.
 See table below. - Residency: Students must complete a minimum of 15 semester hours at Trident. - Minimum Grade: Students must receive a minimum grade of "B-" and maintain a cumulative Grade Point Average (GPA) of 3.0 to graduate. - Certificate in Computerized Accounting - Students are required to earn a total of 18 semester hours to complete the program.
-See table below. - o Residency: Students must complete a minimum of 12 semester hours at Trident. - Minimum Grade: Students must receive a minimum grade of "D" and maintain a cumulative Grade Point Average (GPA) of 2.0 to graduate. - Diploma in Computerized Accounting - Students are required to earn a total of 27 semester hours to complete the program.
-See table below. - o Residency: Students must complete a minimum of 18 semester hours at Trident. - Minimum Grade: Students must receive a minimum grade of "D" and maintain a cumulative Grade Point Average (GPA) of 2.0 to graduate. - Certificate in Medical Billing

-- Students are required to earn a total of 18 semester hours to complete the program.
-See table below. - o Residency: Students must complete a minimum of 15 semester hours at Trident. - Minimum Grade: Students must receive a minimum grade of "D" and maintain a cumulative Grade Point Average (GPA) of 2.0 to graduate. - Certificate in Medical Coding - Students are required to earn a total of 27 semester hours to complete the program.
-See table below. - o Residency: Students must complete a minimum of 21 semester hours at Trident. - Minimum Grade: Students must receive a minimum grade of "D" and maintain a cumulative Grade Point Average (GPA) of 2.0 to graduate. - Certificate in Medical Billing and Coding - Students are required to earn a total of 36 semester hours to complete the program.
-See table below. - o Residency: Students must complete a minimum of 27 semester hours at Trident. - Minimum Grade: Students must receive a minimum grade of "D" and maintain a cumulative Grade Point Average (GPA) of 2.0 to graduate.
+See table below. - Residency: Students must complete a minimum of 12 semester hours at Trident. - Minimum Grade: Students must receive a minimum grade of "D" and maintain a cumulative Grade Point Average (GPA) of 2.0 to graduate. - Diploma in Computerized Accounting - Students are required to earn a total of 27 semester hours to complete the program.
+See table below. - Residency: Students must complete a minimum of 18 semester hours at Trident. - Minimum Grade: Students must receive a minimum grade of "D" and maintain a cumulative Grade Point Average (GPA) of 2.0 to graduate. - Certificate in Medical Billing - Students are required to earn a total of 27 semester hours to complete the program.
+See table below. - Residency: Students must complete a minimum of 18 semester hours at Trident. - Minimum Grade: Students must receive a minimum grade of "D" and maintain a cumulative Grade Point Average (GPA) of 2.0 to graduate. - Certificate in Medical Billing and Coding - Students are required to earn a total of 36 semester hours to complete the program.
+See table below. - Residency: Students must complete a minimum of 27 semester hours at Trident. - Minimum Grade: Students must receive a minimum grade of "D" and maintain a cumulative Grade Point Average (GPA) of 2.0 to graduate.

-Professional Certificate Programs Minimum Residency Semester Hours Maximum Transferable Semester Hours Semester Hour Minimum required for completion of Certificate/Diploma Certificate in Computerized Accounting 12 6 18 Diploma in Computerized Accounting 18 9 27 Certificate in Medical Billing 15 3 18 Certificate in Medical Coding 21 6 27 Certificate in Medical Billing and Coding 27 9 36 SAS Joint Certificate in Business Analytics 15 15
+Professional Certificate Programs Minimum Residency Semester Hours Maximum Transferable Semester Hours Semester Hour Minimum required for completion of Certificate/Diploma Certificate in Computerized Accounting 12 6 18 Diploma in Computerized Accounting 18 9 27 Certificate in Medical Billing 18 9 27 Certificate in Medical Billing and Coding 27 9 36 SAS Joint Certificate in Business Analytics 15 15